mimisasouvanh/apidocs/beta/api/notebook_list_sections.md

 ### Request body
 Do not supply a request body for this method.
 ### Response
-If successful, this method returns a `200 OK` response code and collection of [section](../resources/section.md) objects in the response body.
+If successful, this method returns a `200 OK` response code and a collection of [section](../resources/section.md) objects in the response body.
 ### Example
 ##### Request
 Here is an example of the request.